Consensys/ethql/README.md

 [Example queries](#example-queries).

-ethql is a server that exposes a GraphQL endpoint to the public Ethereum ledger.
+EthQL is a server that exposes a GraphQL endpoint to the public Ethereum ledger.
 It works against the standard JSON-RPC APIs offered by all Ethereum clients.
 It is built in TypeScript, and thus leverages the vast ecosystem of GraphQL tooling while preserving compile-time type safety.

-ethql regards blockchain data as a graph, and leverages the extensibility of GraphQL to introduce additional functionality, amongst which are:
+EthQL regards blockchain data as a graph, and leverages the extensibility of GraphQL to introduce additional functionality, amongst which are:

 - Decoding of standard transactions (e.g. ERC20, ENS, ERC223, etc.) out of the box.